HasteGaming/classic/docs/charter.md

 | Raid performance | Does this person kick butt?
 The monster ones.|
 | Raid attitude | Does this person make raiding a pleasure?
 Or are they a fuck face. |
 | Tenure | Time is a great measure of an individuals character |
-| Meeting expectations | did they read this document?
+| Meeting expectations | Did they read this document?

 ##### Council Commitment

 As mentioned above, the council is a cross section of the guild.
 The goal is that diversity provides perspective to create a fair process for deciding the most optimal placement of loot within the guild.

+By voting on the council, each member is comitted to a fair and quality vote for all participants.

 ##### Council Feedback

 So something didn't go your way, or would like some clarity on thing?
 Let's discuss AFTER the raid.

+The feedback channels are to use **Class Champions**, **Officers**, and potentially the **GM**.
+Moreover, it's important to start local within our group & gain perspective.

 ### WoW Classic Addons